-Our 3D Flash-based SSD work has been accepted from USENIX FAST'18
+Our 3D NAND flash paper has been accepted from USENIX FAST 2018

-One of our collaborative research entitled by "PEN: Design and Evaluation of Partial-Erase for 3D NAND-Based High Density SSDs" has been accepted from USENIX FAST 2018.
-In this paper, we introduce PEN, an architecture-level scheme that enables partial-erase of flash blocks.
+3D NAND flash memories promise unprecedented flash storage capacities, which can be extremely important in certain application domains where both storage capacity and performance are first-class target metrics.
+However a block of 3D NAND flash contains many more pages than its 2D counterpart.
+This increased number of pages-per-block has numerous ramifications such as the longer erase latency, higher garbage collection costs, and increased write amplification factors, which can collectively prevent the 3D NAND flash products from becoming the mainstream in high-performance storage domain.
+In this paper, we introduce PEN, an architecture-level mechanism that enables partial-erase of flash blocks.
 Using our proposed partial-erase support, we also discuss how one can build a custom garbage collector for two types of flash translation layers (FTLs), namely, block-level FTL and hybrid FTL.
-Our paper was one of 23 accepted out of 139 submissions (acceptance rate is around 16%).
+Our paper is one of 23 accepted out of 139 submissions (its acceptance rate is around 16%).
 Congratulations!

 Wonil's paper has been accepted from ICCD'17